 Data science and its related careers have come a long way from the 1960s when NASA needed human computers to harness and verify the work of new computer machines.
 But brilliant minds interested in how data can shape how we live, work, and do business are still as essential as ever—without a human expert to interpret both the inputs and the results, data science could be wildly misused, or just plain confusing.

-Photo of photo of man in front of computer courtesy of Hero Images/ Getty Images.
+Photo of person in front of computer courtesy of Hero Images/Getty Images.

 Sarah Walker Caron is a journalist and author from Maine.
 Her writing on careers, business, food, and family have appeared in countless publications from The TODAY Show's website to BettyCrocker.com.More from this Author